Avielnis/Web-Server/README.md

 this is the main logic of each thread for each Socket. decides what to do.

-HTTPRequest - the class the parses a request.
+HTTPRequest - the class that parses a request.

 MyLogger - a class that logs running of the server into a file called ServerLogs.log